 Step 5: Glue, hype and reference

 Use bus compression and gentle mix-bus saturation to glue everything and add the bright, hyped pop character.
 Most importantly, reference against current pop releases at matched loudness and check the mix on phone speakers and earbuds — that’s where most listeners will hear it.
+If you are unsure how to choose and use one, see what makes a good reference track.
 For the bigger picture, see the mixing and mastering hub.

 Frequently asked questions